-On-Campus Housing - The College provides on-campus living conducive to intellectual development, personal growth, and creating friendships.
+On-Campus Housing - The College provides on-campus accommodations conducive to intellectual development, personal growth, and the building of friendships.
 The residential experience is an integral part of the educational process at Massachusetts College of Liberal Arts.
-All students except local commuters and non-traditional students are required to live on campus and participate in the College-designated meal plan for their first three years.
-Students in good standing are also guaranteed on-campus housing during the remainder of their college career.
+Students in good standing are guaranteed on-campus housing during their college career.

 The three on-campus residence areas (Berkshire Towers, Hoosac Hall, and the Flagg Townhouse Apartment Complex) house approximately 1,000 students.
-The staffing in each residence area varies but generally consists of a professional administrator and a team of para-professional Resident Advisors.
+The staffing in each residence area includes a professional administrator and a team of paraprofessional Resident Advisors.

-Off-Campus Housing - The Office of Student Life, provides off-campus students with listings of available housing in the North Adams area.
+Off-Campus Housing - The Office of Student Life provides off-campus students with listings of available housing in the North Adams area.